AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 You can find out about [published Glimmer Custom Widgets](https://github.com/AndyObtiva/glimmer-dsl-swt#gem-listing) by running the `glimmer list:gems:customwidget` command

-Glimmer supports three ways of creating custom widgets with minimal code:
+Glimmer supports two ways of creating custom widgets with minimal code:
 1. Method-based Custom Widgets (for single-view-internal reuse): Extract a method containing Glimmer DSL widget syntax.
 Useful for quickly eliminating redundant code within a single view.
 2. Class-based Custom Widgets (for multiple-view-external reuse): Create a class that includes the `Glimmer::UI::CustomWidget` module and Glimmer DSL widget syntax in a `body {}` block.
 This will automatically extend Glimmer's DSL syntax with an underscored lowercase keyword matching the class name by convention.
 Useful in making a custom widget available in many views.